-SECTION 15: THE BLACKSWANS OF TOURISM
+SECTION 18: THE BLACK SWANS OF TOURISM

 A “Black Swan” is a metaphor first described by Nicholas Taleb in his best-selling book Fooled by Randomness.
 Taleb’s premises that rare, and in some cases devastating, events occur randomly from time to time.
 He goes on to say that we attempt to assign them logical origins, and presume they could have been predicted, when in fact they are extremely difficult to foresee.